Christian Arroyo

-Christian Israel Arroyo (born May 30, 1995) is an American professional baseball infielder for the Boston Red Sox of Major League Baseball (MLB).
-He previously played in MLB for the San Francisco Giants, Tampa Bay Rays, and Cleveland Indians.
+Christian Israel Arroyo (born May 30, 1995) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Tampa Bay Rays, Cleveland Indians, and Boston Red Sox.
 Listed at 6 ft 1 in and 220 lb, he bats and throws right-handed.

-Early years
+Early life

-Christian Israel Arroyo was born on May 30, 1995 in Brooksville, Florida to Israel Arroyo Jr., a 20-year United States Marine Corps combat veteran of Puerto Rican descent, and Kimberly Drummond.
+Christian Israel Arroyo was born on May 30, 1995, in Brooksville, Florida, to Israel Arroyo Jr., a 20-year United States Marine Corps combat veteran of Puerto Rican descent, and Kimberly Drummond.
 He grew up a Rays fan.
 Arroyo attended Hernando High School in Brooksville, Florida.
 He played for the United States national baseball team at the 2013 18U Baseball World Cup, where he was the MVP of the tournament and helped the US win gold.